survivejs/react-book/manuscript/08_building_kanban.md

     + 316 hidden modules
 ```

-So we went from 1.08 MB to 320 kB and finally to 261 kB.
+So we went from 1.18 MB to 1.08 MB to 320 kB and finally to 261 kB.
 The final build is a little faster than the previous one.
 As that 261k can be served gzipped, it is quite reasonable. gzipping will drop around another 40% is well supported by browsers.

 We can do a little better, though.
 We can split `app` and `vendor` bundles and add hashes to their filenames.